oseducation/content-ge/intro-to-programming-js-en/nodes/1/script.md

 And then, there are beepers.
 Karel's little treasures.
 Collecting them is part of the fun.

 The world can have different size, with beepers and walls in different places, Karel in different corner, facing east, west, north or south.
 But that's it.

+This is Karel and Karel's world